markjamesm/markjamesm.github.io/projects.md

 ## Past Projects

-- In 2019, I created a new website for the [Interuniversity PhD in Art History Program](http://docinterhar.org) run by Concordia University, Université de Montréal, and Université du Québec à Montréal.
+- In 2019, I developed a new website for the [Interuniversity PhD in Art History Program](http://docinterhar.org) run by Concordia University, Université de Montréal, and Université du Québec à Montréal.
 This involved regular meetings with the stakeholder throughout the development process to ensure that the functionality of the site aligned with the program's goals.